tinymce/tinymce-docs/plugins/tinymcespellchecker.md

 ## Cloud Installation
 To enable the TinyMCE Enterprise Spellchecking plugin with [TinyMCE Cloud]({{ site.baseurl }}/cloud-deployment-guide/editor-and-features):

-Follow these steps to upgrade to the latest version of 'spellchecker':

-1. For an already existing instance of the 'spellchecker' plugin provided with TinyMCE, disable it by removing it from the 'plugins' list.
+1. If configured, disable the `spellchecker` plugin provided with TinyMCE, by removing it from the `plugins` list.
-2. Add 'tinymcespellchecker' to the 'plugins' list.
+2. Add `tinymcespellchecker` to the `plugins` list.

 With TinyMCE Cloud the server-side spellchecking component is automatically configured, so the `spellchecker_rpc_url` parameter does not need to be set.